vuon9/go-project-structure/README.md

 # Go project structure

-A generic project structure for Go projects, can be used for multiple purposed.
+A generic project structure for Go projects, can be used for multiple purposes.
-This one aims to be used for 3PL tracking system to have a clear detail of the project structure.
+This one aims to be used for 3PL system to have a clear detail of the project structure.

+- What is a 3PL?

+A 3PL (third-party logistics) provider offers outsourced logistics services, which encompass anything that involves management of one or more facets of procurement and fulfillment activities.
+In business, 3PL has a broad meaning that applies to any service contract that involves storing or shipping items.

 ## Features